-For instance, to memorize the directions on the compass, you can use the acronym NEWS (North, East, West, and South); or, when you want to remember the Great Lakes basin, you can make us of the acronym HOME (Huron, Ontario, Michigan, Erie, Superior) etc.
+For instance, to memorize the directions on the compass, you can use the acronym NEWS (North, East, West, and South); or, when you want to remember the Great Lakes basin, you can make us of the acronym HOMES (Huron, Ontario, Michigan, Erie, Superior), etc.

 There is a reason why rhymes are still a popular way to teach kids.
-Because our brains are good at acoustic encoding which means – breaking down sound structures.
+Our brains are great at acoustic encoding, which means breaking down sound structures.
 We can easily remember stuff when they sound similar.